Karimbou/MoMuPlayer/README.md

 # What the MoMu Player does.

 The MoMu-Player is designed to be simple and easy to use.
-It can play one octave of predifned sounds (Wurli, Xylophone, Piano as of now).
-It can mix Reverb, Echo and Filter into the sounds so you can create your own sounds.
+It can play one octave of predefined sounds (Wurli, Xylophone, Piano as of now).
+It can mix Reverb, Echo and Filter into the those sounds so you can create your own sounds.
 It is made for Kids or People who wants to create music but are not good with Keyboards.

 # What is used in my project.